-BUS 443 International Business (3 hours, fall) An introductory analysis of conducting business in the
+BUS 443 International Business (3 hours, fall)

-An introductory analysis of conducting business in the international environment leading to a better understanding of cross-cultural relationships with customers, trading partners, suppliers, and host countries.
-Attention is given to the structure, strategies, resources, partnerships, trade, and economics for going international.
+An introductory analysis of conducting business in the international environment leading to a better understanding of intercultural relationships with customers, trading partners, suppliers, and host countries.
+Emphasis is given to the structure, strategies, resources, partnerships, trade, e-commerce, finances, and economics for going international.
+Students will prepare a global business plan.
 Prerequisites: BUS 113, MAN 213 and ECO 213.